leomarlo/voting-registry-contracts/README.md

 ### **Casting a Vote**

 The vote function should be called to cast a vote.
 It needs to receive the `uint256 identifier` as one argument and information about the vote via `bytes memory votingData`.
 The current status `uint256 status` should be returned, so that a calling contract could immediately act upon a status-change.
+To allow for greater flexibility the status is of type `uint256`.
+We recommend that the first four are reserved to `inactive`, `completed`, `failed` and `active`.

 ```js
 function vote(uint256 identifier, bytes memory votingData) external returns(uint256 status);